mengelbrecht/slimline/README.md

 - sleek look
 - [asynchronous](https://github.com/mafredri/zsh-async) git information display using [git-radar](https://github.com/michaeldfallen/git-radar)
 - the right amount of information at the right time
+- the prompt symbol is colored red, when all asynchronous tasks are finished it turns white

 ![](screenshot.png)